 Every parent in the world, who can’t help to keep their arms off their kids.
 That parent is on the right path, and also their kids will be very thankful one day.

-According to researches, it is found that hugging, as a physical affection during the child’s developmental period, is very important.
+According to researchers, it is found that hugging, as a physical affection during the child’s developmental period, is very important.
 The affection that is shown through the touch is stimulating the growth of the baby’s brain, therefore they become smarter.

 In the Nationwide Children’s Hospital in Ohio, 125 babies were studied, that were born both full-term and preterm, and the light physical touch was analyzed, how it affects their brain’s development, cognition, perception, and social development.